Just Like a Woman: Background and recording

-Dylan released his fifth studio album Bringing It All Back Home in March 1965, followed by Highway 61 Revisited in August of that year.
+Bob Dylan released his fifth studio album Bringing It All Back Home in March 1965, followed by Highway 61 Revisited in August of that year.
 In October, he began recording sessions for this next album Blonde on Blonde.
-After several sessions in New York, Dylan's producer Bob Johnston suggested that the sessions were relocated to Nashville.
+After several sessions in New York, the recording was relocated to Nashville following a suggestion by Dylan's producer Bob Johnston.
 Two musicians from the New York sessions were retained; Dylan was accompanied by Al Kooper on his journey to Nashville and Robbie Robertson joined them there.

 The master take of "Just Like a Woman" was produced by Johnston and recorded at Columbia Studio A, Nashville, Tennessee on March 8, 1966.
 Seven complete takes, and multiple rehearsals and partial takes were recorded.
 Take 18, the last of the session, was used on the album, which was released on June 20, 1966.

 The song features a lilting melody, backed by delicately picked nylon-string guitar and piano instrumentation, resulting in what Bill Janovitz wrote was arguably the most "radio-friendly" track on the album.
 The musicians backing Dylan on the track are Charlie McCoy, Joe South, and Wayne Moss on guitar, Henry Strzelecki on bass guitar, Hargus "Pig" Robbins on piano, Kooper on organ, and Kenneth Buttrey on drums.
 Although Dylan's regular guitar sideman Robertson was present at the recording session, he did not play on the song.

 The album version is 4 minutes and 53 seconds long.
 A single version, edited down to 2 minutes and 56 seconds, was released in the United States on August 18, 1966, and in other countries, not including the United Kingdom, in the same year.
 Musicologist Larry Starr noted that Dylan employed a traditional AABA structure in the song, and that, unusually for him, the bridge literally bridges over into the next section of the song: "Ain't it clear that –[new section] I just can't fit."